 Helping our neighbors in need – here in Dane County.
 That’s our St. Vincent de Paul mission in a nutshell.

-We provide this help in many ways: nutrition offered through our busy customer-choice Food Pantry; prescription assistance through our Charitable Pharmacy; vouchers for furniture, clothing and household items provided through our stores; and housing programs for men and for women and children transitioning from homelessness.
-Our Society’s members – in 18 groups around the county – visit the homes of people requesting our help to see how we can bring our resources to bear to help people who are poor, suffering or deprived.
-The aid our members, staff and volunteers provide is offered without regard to the race, ethnicity, gender or creed of those we help.
+We provide this help in many ways: the variety of food at our busy customer-choice Food Pantry; free prescription medicine at our Charitable Pharmacy; vouchers for furniture, clothing and household items provided through our stores; and housing programs for men and for women and children leaving homelessness.
+Our Society’s members – volunteers in 18 church groups around the county – visit the homes of people who are living in poverty, struggling or forgotten upon request to see how we can offer resources and help.
+Our members, staff and volunteers provide help without regard to the race, ethnicity, gender or creed.

 Revenues our local stores produce from the sale of donated goods fund some of the aid we offer, but the charity we provide also relies on generous financial gifts from caring people who support our mission of helping our neighbors in need.
 The range of basic-needs services we provide to local households struggling with poverty includes: